VEnghed/Recruitment/README.md

  ┣ 📜index.js
  ┗ 📜logo.svg

 If a page has to be changed, it is done by modifying the the corresponding component.
-If a page is to be added, create the component and add it to the router in `App.js`.
+If a page is to be added, create the component, add it to the router in `App.js` and make sure there is a link to it from some other page.
 The server will serve the new page automatically after building the application.

+The frontend app is served as a static asset located in the `build` directory located in the parent directory of the server and is connected to the router in the frontend app to enable `webpack`'s code splitting features, useful if the app grows.